welkineins/programming-list/java-list.md

 ### Caching
 - [Ehcache](http://ehcache.org/) - Ehcache is an open source, standards-based cache for boosting performance, offloading your database, and simplifying scalability.
 It's the most widely-used Java-based cache because it's robust, proven, and full-featured.
 Ehcache scales from in-process, with one or more nodes, all the way to mixed in-process/out-of-process configurations with terabyte-sized caches.
+- [Caffeine](https://github.com/ben-manes/caffeine) - Caffeine is a high performance, near optimal caching library based on Java 8.
+For more details, see our user's guide and browse the API docs for the latest release.

 ### Protocol
 - [Thrift](https://thrift.apache.org/) - The Apache Thrift software framework, for scalable cross-language services development, combines a software stack with a code generation engine to build services that work efficiently and seamlessly between C++, Java, Python, PHP, Ruby, Erlang, Perl, Haskell, C#, Cocoa, JavaScript, Node.js, Smalltalk, OCaml and Delphi and other languages.